Apple Search Starts with Siri Search

 Apple Search Technology

-The post I wrote about Applebot five years ago was about the search technology that Apple acquired from Topsy.
-I did a search a couple of weeks ago on search related patents at the US Patent and Trademark Office.
-One of the patents that I saw in my search was one that I thought was worth writing about because it covered web search.
+The post I wrote about Applebot five years ago was about Apple’s search technology from Topsy.
+I searched a couple of weeks ago on search-related patents at the US Patent and Trademark Office.
+One of the patents that I saw in my search was one that I thought was worth writing about because it covered web searches.

-It is specifically about deep links that might be found in an application, and how Apple might index those.
+It is specifically about deep links found in an application and how Apple might index those.